NikKowPHP/social-brain/chapters/chapter-12.md

 To fix the damage with Mark, Maria would need a protocol designed to break this spiral, creating a neurochemical environment of safety so that both brains could come back online.

+> ### **Pause & Reflect: What's Your First Move?**
+>
+> Maria has to repair the damage with Mark.
+She knows she needs to create safety, but the stakes are high.
+>
+> Based on the Core Trio you've learned so far (Regulation, Connection, Trust), what would be your opening move?
+How would you start the conversation to have the best chance of success?
+>
+> Take a moment to formulate your own plan before reading on to see how Maria handled it.

 #### **The Practice: The Difficult Conversation Protocol**

 This protocol is our first example of "stacking" our tools.
 It is not a new set of skills, but a masterful combination of the **Conductor's Breath (Chapter 6)** and the **Empathy Loop (Chapter 7)**, applied to a high-stakes situation.